claytantor/deeporb-generator-pytorch/README.md

     └── violin-08d157.json
 ```

-eah file has a list of notes in common musical notation that will be turned into words for the LSTM to learn:
+The file has a list of notes in common musical notation that will be turned into words for the LSTM to learn:

 ```json
 {